What we know about fired Michigan head football coach Sherrone Moore’s dismissal and arrest

 Just three weeks into the season, Virginia Tech and UCLA dismissed their head coaches, beginning a wild ride that included the Lane Kiffin tap dance to LSU and Penn State’s chaotic attempt to replace James Franklin, who was fired on October 12 after the once-No. 2 Nittany Lions started their season with dismal losses to Oregon, UCLA and Northwestern.

-Michigan is considered one of the best college football jobs in the country, so athletic director Warde Manuel will have his pick of the litter but much of that litter, it’s worth noting, has already been picked.
+Michigan is considered one of the best college football jobs in the country, so Manuel will have his pick of the litter but much of that litter, it’s worth noting, has already been picked.

 Countless head coaches – from Indiana’s Curt Cignetti to BYU’s Kalani Sitake – have agreed to multi-year extensions after their names came up in other searches.